Events on This Day

 2014 - Motion pictures opening in U.S. theatres included: The Expendables 3, starring Sylvester Stallone, Jason Statham, Antonio Banderas, Wesley Snipes, Dolph Lundgren, Mel Gibson, Harrison Ford and Arnold Schwarzenegger; The Giver, with Brenton Thwaites, Jeff Bridges and Meryl Streep; the documentary, Dinosaur 13, with Stan Adelstein, Lanice Archer and Robert Bakker; Septic Man, starring Jason David Brown, Molly Dunsworth and Robert Maillet; and the comedy, The Trip to Italy, with Rob Brydon, Marta Barrio and Steve Coogan.

-2014 - Texas Governor Rick Perry was indicted (abuse of official capacity) by a state grand jury in Austin.
-Perry allegedly threatened to veto $7.5 million in state funding to an anti-corruption unit run by Travis County District Attorney Rosemary Lehmberg, a democrat.
+2014 - Republican Texas Governor Rick Perry was indicted (abuse of official capacity) by a state grand jury in Austin.
+Perry had threatened to veto $7.5 million in state funding to an anti-corruption unit run by Travis County District Attorney Rosemary Lehmberg, a democrat.

 2015 - Kern County, California sheriff’s deputies shot and killed Benjamin Peter Ashley after he failed to comply with orders to drop his weapon.
 Ashley was wanted for killing retired dentist David Markiewitz, whose body was found on July 30 in a cabin in Jawbone Canyon.
 Ashley had wounded two deputies as they searched for him in Kelso Valley.